Great White Throne of Judgment

 personal beings or abstract concepts is not clear.

-In the first vision of the book, Jesus declared his authority over “death and Hades” –
+declared his authority over “death and Hades” because of his Death and

-into the “Lake of Fire.”
+and so, in the end, both are cast into the “Lake of Fire.”

-with the “first resurrection.”
-Physical death is not the final
+resurrection.”
+Physical death is not the final answer or the thing to

-answer or the thing to be feared.
-Rather, what truly matters is whether one is
+be feared.
+Rather, what counts is whether one is destined for the “New Jerusalem” or

-of Fire” - (Revelation 21:8).
+the “Lake of Fire” - (Revelation 21:8).

 Persons and things do not survive long in a literal fire; instead,

-description is, clearly, this is an undesirable fate, something to be avoided
+an undesirable fate, something to be avoided at all costs.
+This dread fate is

-at all costs.
-This dread fate is set in contrast to the glorious one that
+set in contrast to the glorious one that faithful followers of the “Lamb”

-faithful followers of the Lamb experience in the “New Jerusalem” - (Revelation
+will experience in the “New Jerusalem” - (Revelation 21:1-8).

 “Anyone who was not found in the book of life was cast into

-into two groups: Those who follow the Lamb – And those who
+into two groups: Those who follow the Lamb, and those who

 render homage to the Beast.
-There is no in-between, no middle ground, or neutral corner.
-The former live forever in the “New Jerusalem” with “Lamb,”
+There is no middle ground or neutral corner.

 Previously, the “Beast” and the “False Prophet”